Joint-Development-Foundation/operational_template_open_standards/Resources/checklist-for-wg-chairs.md

 - [ ] Moderate the meeting to ensure the work within the group progresses in a timely manner.
    * When issues are raised within the meeting that the chair considers editorial and that may result in lengthy discussions, the chair should direct the editor to handle these issues outside the face to face session or conference call session subject to agreement on the resulting changes.
    * For class Editorial PRs should be pre-reviewed, then in the meeting the chair should  seek agreement and  direct the editor to incorporate them in the document  without further discussion during the meeting (unless non-editorial issues are raised).
-- [ ] Organise and run the meetings in accordance with the processes and procedures of OMP as defined in the OMP "Rules of Engagement" and other guidelines, and ensure that all rules are followed.
+- [ ] Organize and run the meetings in accordance with the processes and procedures of OMP as defined in the OMP "Rules of Engagement" and other guidelines, and ensure that all rules are followed.
    * Where there is doubt, seek advice from the parent group chair or ORG Officers as appropriate.
-- [ ] Issue a call for meeting agenda items in a timely manner as defined in the "Rules of Enagagement".
+- [ ] Issue a call for meeting agenda items in a timely manner as defined in the "Rules of Engagement".
 - [ ] Ensure that an agenda is prepared for every meeting (face to face or by conference call).
 - [ ] When scheduling non-face-to-face real-time meeting such as phone conference, have in consideration the time zone of the participants.
 - [ ] Issue meeting agendas to fulfil the groups charter and work packages.